Skip to content

 Branch asks for a tax ID (EIN) for the trust

-What to say: Alabama's Form 262 packet establishes the QIT with the claimant's Social Security number — the packet instructs entering the Medicaid claimant's SSN, and the Agency does not assign a separate EIN.
+Alabama's Form 262 packet establishes the QIT with the claimant's Social Security number — the packet instructs entering the Medicaid claimant's SSN, and the Agency does not assign a separate EIN.
 Show the branch the packet.
 If the bank's own policy still requires a separate tax ID for a trust account, the trustee can obtain an EIN from the IRS, but Medicaid does not require one.

-Bring: Alabama Medicaid Form 262 QIT Packet
+Document to bring: Alabama Medicaid Form 262 QIT Packet

 Refusal 2